raspberrypilearning/custom-pi-desktop/en/step_2.md

 --- task ---

-Now change the 'Layout' to 'Centre image on screen' to get just one Raspberry Pi logo in the centre.
+Now change the **Layout** to `Centre image on screen` to get just one Raspberry Pi logo in the centre.

 ![screenshot](images/custom-centre-dialog.png)